MileHacker Logo

 • Mountains: Mount Lemmon and the Santa Rita Mountains (Madera Canyon for exceptional birding) mean cooler temperatures and diverse ecosystems.

-• Rural Areas: The Sonoita/Elgin wine country has a calm, rural setting with vineyards and tasting rooms.
+• Rural Areas: The Sonoita/Elgin wine region offers a peaceful, rural setting with vineyards and tasting rooms.
 Rural locations in the vicinity of Tubac and Patagonia create a quiet, artistic escape.

-• Beaches: No beaches are nearby Tucson.
+• Beaches: No beaches are near Tucson.
 The closest ocean shores are in Mexico (e.g., Rocky Point/Puerto Peñasco, about 4 hours away).

 Seasonal Wonders